 The malicious activity associated with an insider threat usually occurs in four steps or phases.

 Learn about threat hunting in this video definition.

-First, the insider gains entry to the system or network.
-Secondly, the cracker investigates the nature of the system or network in order to learn where the vulnerable points are and where the most damage can be caused with the least effort.
-Thirdly, the cracker sets up a workstation from which the nefarious activity can be conducted.
-Finally, the actual destructive activity takes place.
+First, the insider gains entry to the targeted system or network.
+Then, once inside, the attacker investigates the nature of the system or network in order to learn where the vulnerable points are and where the most damage can be caused with the least effort.
+Next, the attacker sets up a workstation from which the attack can be conducted.
+Finally, the actual exfiltration or destruction of data takes place.

 Awareness and training

 The damage caused by an insider threat can take many forms, including the introduction of malware, including viruses, worms or Trojan horses; the theft of information or corporate secrets; financial fraud; data corruption or deletion; alteration or other damage to data; and identity theft against individuals in the enterprise.